Tips for Vegetarians: How to Optimize Your Diet

 The bottom line is that you should include a good source of protein with each meal and with your snacks as well.
 Not only does it keep you energized and prevent your stomach from grumbling, but it is also absolutely essential to keeping things running smoothly in the rest of your body.

-Even though they’ve gotten a bad reputation over the years, carbohydrates are a critical component of our diet.
-When we eat carbs, they’re broken down into glucose, which supplies our body with energy.
+Even though they’ve gotten a bad reputation over the years, carbohydrates are a critical part of your diet.
+When you eat carbs, they’re broken down into glucose (aka sugar), which supplies your body with energy.

 Without enough carbohydrates, the body has to turn to other sources of energy.
 Instead of breaking down carbohydrates, it might start to use fat as fuel or even pull proteins from the muscles to use for energy.